LattePandaTeam/Docs/docs/content/mu_edition/design_guide_bios.md

     - The 3.3V power supply to the flash chip MUST be stable AT THE SAME TIME as power is applied to the Compute Module (VIN).

 - Do NOT power the flash chip after the Compute Module has booted.
-- The compute module attempts to read the BIOS flash when powered.
-If the flash chip is unpowered at that moment, the read fails, and the system may not boot.
+- The compute module attempts to read the flash chip shortly after power-up.
+If the flash chip is unpowered at that moment, the read fails, and the system will not boot.

 ### Boot Selection Circuit